fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 }
 ```

-The LLIFS rule is that absent is never zero: a page that has not been verified and
+The design rule is that absent is never zero: a page that has not been verified and
 populated yet must fault and be filled from the verified base, and a page the manifest
 says is zero must be installable without any fetch.